jtrussell/commander-cube/README.md

 ## Restrictions

+* __Modern+__.
+I would like the Commander lists to be a reasonable entry point for players new to the Commander format and Magic in general.
+So, for the sake of consistency and to avoid cards with crazy wordings, lets limit the card pool to only physical cards printed with the new card frame.
+We're not strictly sticking to modern legal cards though, anything with a new frame is acceptable.
+* __No Foils__.
+This is mostly in reference to the above restriction.
+There are some cards which have only been printed with a new frame in a premium foil version.
+We're not going to include those in our pool.

 ### There can still only be one!

 For now, we're going to allow for duplicates across Commander lists.
 However,